Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Discussion

+\dataavailability{No new data were created or analyzed in this study.
+Data sharing is not applicable to this article.}

-The author is thankful to Ava Khamseh, Sjoerd Beentjes, Chris Ponting, and Luigi Del Debbio for helpful discussions, and to Sjoerd Beentjes for reading and commenting on an early version of this manuscript.
-AJ is supported by the University of Edinburgh and University of Glasgow joint Precision Medicine DTP.
+\acknowledgments{The author is grateful for the insightful discussions of model-free interactions, causality, and~RBMs with Ava Khamseh, Sjoerd Beentjes, Chris Ponting, and~Luigi Del Debbio.
+The~author also thanks John Baez for a helpful conversation on the role of surprisal in information theory.
+The~author further thanks Sjoerd Beentjes for reading and commenting on an early version of this work, and~the reviewers for their helpful suggestions.
+A.J. is supported by an MRC Precision Medicine Grant (MR/N013166/1).}